petros-d/docs/docs/runtime-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## Astronomer Runtime 3.0.2

+- Release date: September 17, 2021
+- Airflow version: 2.1.1

+### Bug fixes

+- Fixed several issues that resulted in task logs not appearing in the Runtime Airflow UI

 ## Astronomer Runtime 3.0.1

 - Release date: September 1, 2021